 - 3.a.
 Activated Open Space.
 Collaborate with local institutions and property owners to activate open spaces such as the John Muir High School lawn for community events. - 3.b.
 Public Art.
 Encourage collaboration between City departments and the Public Art Commission, Northwest Commission, and local businesses to identify locations for public art installations and other aesthetic improvements that reflect and build upon the Lincoln Avenue community identity. - 3.c.
 Wayfinding and Signage.
-Incorporate signage that helps to build a sense of place and community while also providing direction to nearby places of interest. - Goal 4.
-A green corridor with sufficient landscaping and shade coverage to encourage pedestrian mobility and support sustainability objectives such as carbon sequestration, mitigating the urban heat island effect and enhancing stormwater capture.
+Incorporate signage that helps to build a sense of place and community while also providing direction to nearby places of interest.

+Goal 4.
+A green corridor with sufficient landscaping and shade coverage to encourage pedestrian mobility and support sustainability objectives such as carbon sequestration, mitigating the urban heat island effect, and enhancing stormwater capture.

 - 4.a.
 Parkways.
 Incorporate parkways into the public sidewalk, providing opportunities for street tree planting, improving permeability for rain and stormwater capture, and cooling the sidewalk environment. - 4.b.
 Street Tree Distribution.
 Increase the frequency and consistency of canopy trees to improve air quality and allow pedestrians to walk the length of the corridor in a shaded environment. - 4.c.
 Street Trees.
-Encourage street tree planting that supports the aesthetic objectives of local commercial businesses within a walkable retail- and services-oriented environment, and that have tree canopies appropriate to the scale and setbacks along the corridor. - 4.d.
-Landscaped Setbacks.
-Incorporate thoughtful landscaping with sustainable and native plant materials in areas where wider, buffered setbacks are appropriate.
+Encourage street tree planting that supports the aesthetic objectives of local commercial businesses within a walkable retail- and services-oriented environment, and that have tree canopies appropriate to the scale and setbacks along the corridor.